Lemoncode/master-frontend-lemoncode/03-bundling/07-vite-lib/01-entrypoints/README.md

 npm start
 ```

-> Open the browser console to see the output.
+✅ **CHECKPOINT**: Open the browser console to see the output.
+It works!

+## Improved library with exports notation

 If we want to use ES modules in Node.js we need to use the [`exports` field](https://nodejs.org/dist/latest-v18.x/docs/api/all.html#all_packages_package-entry-points) in the `package.json`: